Polona/malakh/README.md

 grunt --version
 ```

-Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of Seadragon, type the following:
+Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of Malakh, type the following:

 ```bash
 grunt
 ```

-The built version of Seadragon will be put in the `dist/` subdirectory, along with the minified copy and associated map file.
+The built version of Malakh will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

 ### Modules